 In the next year, the heavy rain will repeat the process and the ponds will fill again.
 The waterlily seed resting on the sandy base of the pond, quickly produces new waterlilies with their floating green leaves and blue flowers.
 Occasionally, wild black ducks come to paddle in this pond and provide a sense of movement in the serene landscape.

-The two large ponds on the north side of the house, drain into each other and then into another lower deep pond and eventually down the hill to open land.
+The two large ponds on the north side of the house, drain into each other and then eventually down the hill to open land.
 With the new bore which was only drilled in September 2015, we have abundant water for our garden in dry times and water to keep the ponds full.
 It is wonderful in having the contrast of the still reflective water surface and the ever changing three dimensional nature of the garden and surrounding bush.

 Harriet and I so identify with what the Psalmist David says: Psalm 19: 1- 4 GOD’S WORD Translation (GW)

 The heavens declare the glory of God, and the sky displays what his hands have made.
 One day tells a story to the next.
 One night shares knowledge with the next without talking, without words, without their voices being heard.
 Yet, their sound has gone out into the entire world, their message to the ends of the earth.
 (Harriet and I have a Christian Spirituality).
 Read more about how Spirituality is quite different to Religion at this post.